YouTube is just too fun. Here are two videos I came across today, courtesy of Technorati.

 Anyway, I’m sure there are valid and insightful responses out there to this guy’s position (at least I hope so — this can’t be all political, can it?), but this at least shows me that this issue isn’t nearly as cut-and-dried as some would have us believe.

 We had heard all the stories of folks going into mad cleaning frenzies in preparation for the homestudy.
 But we also heard/read some folks advising that the homestudy isn’t really about how clean or orderly your house was, and we decided to take that to heart.
-As I recall we probably did the basics — vaccuum, give the bathrooms a once-over, etc., but there were still toys all over the floors, piles of mail and papers on the table, etc. It’s not that we like having stuff all over the place, it’s just that it never seems to fully go away for very long. πŸ˜›
+As I recall we probably did the basics — vaccuum, give the bathrooms a once-over, etc., but there were still toys all over the floors, piles of mail and papers on the table, etc. It’s not that we like having stuff all over the place, it’s just that it never seems to fully go away for very long. π

 And you know what?
 It was fine.
 I even brought it up to the social worker in one of the interviews.
 I gestured at all the stuff, mentioned deciding not to go crazy cleaning up, shrugged, and said, “This is who we are.”
 She said, “That’s fine; that’s not what I’m here for.”
-She even mentioned at one point that at home she’s all about keeping things organized and clutter-free, so I know it wasn’t that she just sympathized. πŸ™‚ I think it was more that the important stuff was in place — the kids had proper beds and were clothed and fed, we had gates and cabinet locks where it made sense to have them, we were legally married and had sufficient income, and neither one of us has ever committed a felony.
+She even mentioned at one point that at home she’s all about keeping things organized and clutter-free, so I know it wasn’t that she just sympathized. π I think it was more that the important stuff was in place — the kids had proper beds and were clothed and fed, we had gates and cabinet locks where it made sense to have them, we were legally married and had sufficient income, and neither one of us has ever committed a felony.
 That sort of thing.

-On African Adoption and, kind-of, Madonna
+Comments Off on On African Adoption and, kind-of, Madonna

 Melissa Faye Greene has written a fabulous article, slightly about Madonna’s adoption from Malawi, but mostly about her own Ethiopian adoptions.
 Well worth the read, especially the quote at the end.

-Penguins in the Pastor’s Study
+Comments Off on Penguins in the Pastor’s Study

 Just came across an interesting article over at Linux for Christians about the potential place for Linux and open source software in general for churches.
 Worth a read, especially if you’re in a new/growing church or have anything to do with your church’s tech policy.

-Comments Comments Off on Whiplash Date Arrow October 11, 2006 at 7:43am User by joel
+October 11, 2006 at 7:43am

 So I feel like the last two weeks have been an interesting intermix (collision?) between my knowledge and experience in Linux and Windows, or more generally Microsoft-based tech.
 I work on various projects at work based in Microsoft tech, but my strong preference for base operating system and general work environment is Linux.
 As such, I use Linux every day and there aren’t usually very large gaps between the times I’m working on MS-based tech projects.